jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 The TX5823 module specifies a 470uF capacitor on the video input line.
 These are rather expensive, and I'm not sure it is strictly necessary so I added pads that can be solder-jumpered to bypass the capacitor.
 This is hilighted below, I will test both ways and update this with that information.

 ![Video Capacitor Detail](pictures/video_capacitor.png "Video Capacitor Detail")

+So I have tested with and without the capacitor, and it does not seem to matter.
+Unfortunately the boards I am building up have other noise issues (see above) making testing difficult, but it doesn't seem to make any difference.
+It would be good to include it but if cost is an issue, it can be left out.